realtux/exa/readme.md

 - **middleware**
 *contains express.js compatible middleware. middleware is configured for use in api logic. see docs for proper format.*

+- **migrations**
+*contains [jmig](https://github.com/realtux/jmig) compatible database migrations files. these are used to apply and rollback changes to a database. please see the jmig readme for usage specifics.*

 - **models**
 *contains sequelize.js compatible database model files. to use a different database orm, set `database.use = false` in `config/master.js` which will disable automatic initialization of the `models` folder. see docs for proper format.*